Tulyakai/953212_622115002_622115012/README.md

-This is project proposal of 953212 DB SYS & DB SYS DESIGN
+This is project proposal of 953212 DB SYS & DB SYS DESIGN(All hard code PHP)

 Prepared by 622115002 Krittaporn Kaewpiyarat and 622115012 Tulyawat Tubkhong